TeoNikolov/Speech_driven_gesture_generation_with_autoencoder/README.md

 ```

 ## Contact
-If you encounter any problems/bugs/issues please contact me on Github or by emailing me at tarask@kth.se for any bug reports/questions/suggestions.
+If you encounter any problems/bugs/issues please contact use Github for any bug reports/questions/suggestions.
 I prefer questions and bug reports on Github as that provides visibility to others who might be encountering same issues or who have the same questions.